Chrisstoute/Azure-Siem-Honeypot-Lab/README.md

 ![Failed Login](screenshots/disabling-windows-fw-on-vm/6.%20Failed%20Login%20Attempt.jpg)

+---

-**4. Log Collection & SIEM (Sentinel)**
+# 🔹 Phase 4: Log Collection & Microsoft Sentinel Integration

-Forwarded Windows Security logs to Log Analytics and connected Microsoft Defender.
+A Log Analytics Workspace was created to collect Windows Security logs from the honeypot VM.
+Microsoft Sentinel was then connected to the workspace to provide SIEM functionality.

 ![Create LAW](screenshots/creating-log-repository/1.%20Creating%20LAW.jpg)